 For more information about Family Support services in NJ, please contact:

 Who takes care of the caregivers?
-We know that families who care for a loved one with developmental disabilities need time to refresh themselves.
+We know that families who care for a loved one with disabilities need time to refresh themselves.
 Family caregivers in need of personal time, whom state and county offices refer, may schedule a stay for their family members at Delta’s Respite Services.

 Each Delta respite home can host up to four individuals.
 While you’re enjoying a breather, Deltas’ dedicated staff members will care for your family member.
 You’ll rest well knowing your family member will receive professional care in your absence.